 In contrast to games of chance, the outcome of which is strongly influenced by RNG or fortune, there are so-called games of skill.

-The former include online casinos, online sports betting, sweepstakes, online lotteries, bingo, fantasy sports and eSports.
+The former includes online casinos, online sports betting, sweepstakes, online lotteries, bingo, fantasy sports and eSports.
 The latter include card games (poker, blackjack, bridge, etc.), as well as chess, backgammon and other games in which the result depends more on the mental skill of the player than on chance.

-How iGaming started
+How iGaming Started

-The iGaming industry has grown rapidly thanks to urbanisation, technological advancement and the popularisation of the internet around the world.
+The iGaming industry has grown rapidly thanks to urbanisation, technological advancement, and the popularisation of the internet around the world.
 Below we describe the major events that have shaped the online gambling industry since its inception.

 1994 – the government of the Caribbean nation of Antigua and Barbuda adopted the Free Trade & Processing Zone Act, which allowed the issuance of licences to companies aimed at opening an online casino.

 1996 – the Kahnawake Gaming Commission (KGC) created.
 Its main activity was the licensing of online casinos around the world.
 In 1996, there were only 15 gambling sites, but only a year later there were already 200.

 1997 – the rapid growth of the industry attracted the attention of legislators.
 After much deliberation, the US Senate finally passed the internet Gambling Prohibition Act in 2006, which made it illegal to promote and sell gambling goods and services to the public.
 However, a few years ago, this Act was repealed and reviewed.
 US states now decide on their own rules at the state level.